brege/ilma/README.md

 ## What ilma is and is not

-You use **ilma** to backup irreplaceable things like configs, databases, pictures, presentations, etc.
-You use **ilma** to quickly create archives from local and remote work, take them on the go securely, and recover them when needed.
+**ilma** is an over-engineered wrapper.
+It is intended to backup irreplaceable things like configs, databases, pictures, presentations, etc on the go.
+I use **ilma** to quickly create archives from local and remote work, take them on the go securely, and recover them when needed.
+Often, I run `ilma -a .git` when I know I may mess something up in the Git tree or before performing a dangerous find+sed+{} on a codebase (the archive protects string replacements affecting `.git/` files).

 **ilma** is **NOT** intended to be a deduplication or synchronization tool.
 These tools offer better coverage for those tasks: